MicrosoftDocs/Viva/Viva/skills/skills-get-started.md

 ## Import your custom skills library

 Choose whether you’d like to import your own custom skills library.
-This step is optional if you’ve selected skills from the default skills library in Viva.
+This step is optional if you selected skills from the default skills library in Viva.

+> [!IMPORTANT]
+> When saving CSV files for custom imports, ensure you use the comma `,` as the delimiter (CSV comma delimited).
+Your system may default do a different separator.
+In European countries, for example, it's often set to a semicolon `;`.

 1. Select **Download library template** and **Download mapping template**.